14 September 2001

 Exceptions to infringement

 Part IX provides two exceptions to infringement of moral rights.
-Accordingly, in any action for infringement against the Commonwealth, two questions (corresponding to those exceptions) would be relevant:

 1. Was the act or omission 'reasonable'?